AnTulcha/Celbridge/README.md

 My goal is to develop `Celbridge` from a personal research project into a robust tool suitable for use in production environments, with a friendly and helpful user community.
 My own background is in game development, so the initial focus is on typical game development use cases like writing documentation and game narrative.

-Please be aware that `Celbridge` is in **early development**!
-Every release may contain breaking changes for existing project created using the tool.
+Please be aware that `Celbridge` is still in **early development**.
+This means that every release may contain breaking changes for existing projects created using the tool.
 Once the project reaches `v1.0` there will be a strong emphasis on maintaining compatibility for existing user projects.

 There's very little user documentation available just yet, but I am working on it.